 We’ve spoken about buyer personas at length lately, and for good reason.
-They can be applied to all marketing endeavours, including Facebook marketing, to ensure your content is really hitting the spot with your audience.
+They can be applied to all marketing endeavours, including digital marketing on Facebook, to ensure your content is really hitting the spot with your audience.

 So, with your persona template in hand, create content that speaks in the tone of voice of your Facebook audience.
 Speaking in generic business speak will cause your customers to scroll straight past your content, as will making attempts to sell your products or services – that’s not what users come to Facebook for, nor is it what Facebook wants you to do.